jackHay22/sim-manager/docs/output.md

   - `vehicles` : a list of connections:
     - `ts` : the current timestep
     - `v` : a list of vehicles in range.
-      - first element: index in vehicle id list
+      - first element: 0-index in vehicle id list
       - second element: distance from tower

 ## Vehicle Output